-You’ve just been elected to your Homeowners Association Board.
+You’ve just been elected to your HOA or condo association board.
 Congratulations!
 Now you can celebrate...with some time back in the classroom.

 Ready to go back to class?
-Here’s why you should be.
+Check out the top 5 reasons you need to.

-Board Membership is bigger than your position.
+Board membership is bigger than your position.
 You have a fiduciary obligation to what could be a multi-million dollar organization.
-That means the decisions you make need to be based on a solid foundation of knowledge.
-Yes, your character will serve you well, but you’ll need to complement that with a complete understanding of the inner workings of what makes a homeowners association thrive.
+You need to make decisions based on a solid foundation of knowledge about your community and the industry.
+Yes, your character will serve you well, but you’ll need to complement that with a complete understanding of the inner workings of what makes any association thrive.

 2. You’ve never done a job like this before.You’ve probably got a wealth of professional and personal experience that qualifies you for your role as a board member.
 (That’s probably what got you elected in the first place.)
 But any experienced board member will tell you that this is a job like no other and has challenges that just don't exist anywhere else.
 You need to be familiar with the ever-evolving, extensive list of regulations, rules and laws that govern associations in your state or province (which means even experienced board members should hit the books every once in awhile to stay current).
 You also need to thoroughly understand your community's own bylaws and policies so you can enforce them for the good of everyone in the community.

 3. It’s right for your community.This is the whole reason you became a board member, right?
 Doing good for your community is something you care about.
 And learning more about your role as a board member will give you the tools to do just that.
 So, in a way, participating in educational opportunities isn’t just good for you, it’s good for your entire community.